• About

 Release Date: 03/26/2018

-Far Cry is one of the many Ubisoft franchises that has been infected with sequelitis and the “Ubisoftitis” specifically.
-For the last few years, their open-world games have suffered from the same stale structure and layout and they had a hard time finding their own personality.
-Far Cry 5 is one of the first Ubisoft games in a while that has evolved a little and hasn’t quite carved its own nook in its portfolio but knocked out quite a few chunks to get started.
-It feels more RPG and the activities and missions unfold more organically with the total freedom from the player to go about doing what they want while some activities and missions are constantly revolving and moving a bit.
+Far Cry is one of the many Ubisoft franchises that has been infected with sequelitis and “Ubisoftitis” specifically.
+For the last few years, their open-world games have suffered from the same stale structure and layout, and they have had a hard time finding their own personalities.
+Far Cry 5 is one of the first Ubisoft games in a while that has evolved a little and hasn’t quite carved its own nook in its portfolio, but it knocked out quite a few chunks to get started.
+It feels more RPG, and the activities and missions unfold more organically, with total freedom for the player to go about doing what they want, while some activities and missions are constantly revolving and moving a bit.

 ss_a52c732d62a26d20bcfb0525929178749392f4fc.1920x1080

-You play as Sheriff Deputy Rook who gets a call to head to a small county in Montana that is overrun but a religious cult.
-Things go south when your helicopter is shot down and you were taken prisoner along with your State Marshall partner.
-Joseph Seed is your main villain, and like all Far Cry games, he’s the main focus of the game and he’s a great character.
+You play Sheriff Deputy Rook, who gets a call to head to a small county in Montana that is overrun by a religious cult.
+Things go south when your helicopter is shot down and you are taken prisoner along with your State Marshall partner.
+Joseph Seed is your main villain, and like all Far Cry games, he’s the main focus of the game, and he’s a great character.
 While not quite as good as Far Cry 3, Ubisoft unloaded their full-blown crazy bag here and made some insanely sick characters.

-The main goal of Far Cry 5 is to take out Joseph’s three siblings that have taken over a third of the map each.
+The main goal of Far Cry 5 is to take out Joseph’s three siblings, who have taken over a third of the map each.
 These story missions unfold by obtaining notoriety with each sibling as you finish missions and activities.
-There are three-story segments per sibling that are unlocked and you are warped to a story area.
-These are some of the best parts of the games as each sibling has their own unique way of controlling the people and has their own sick and twisted techniques.
-The final mission for each sibling requires you to destroy their bunker, and while this gets tedious, it’s only three times in the whole game.
+There are three-story segments per sibling that are unlocked, and you are warped to a story area.
+These are some of the best parts of the games, as each sibling has their own unique way of controlling the people and has their own sick and twisted techniques.
+The final mission for each sibling requires you to destroy their bunker, and while this gets tedious, it’s only done three times in the whole game.

 591567f6ca1a6460388b4568-3

-While there are a lot of fun activities and missions such as fishing and small item hunting ones, it just isn’t quite enough to completely clear the stale air that Far Cry has created over the last few years.
+While there are a lot of fun activities and missions, such as fishing and small item hunting, it just isn’t quite enough to completely clear the stale air that Far Cry has created over the last few years.
 I loved the villains and characters, and the shooting is solid with a massive open world, but there are other issues such as each weapon feeling the same, grinding for cash is a chore, and perk unlocks come at a snail’s pace.
-You can buy gold bars with real-world cash to quicken the weapon and outfit purchasing, so this is probably why it’s a grind.
+You can buy gold bars with real-world cash to quicken the weapon and outfit purchases, so this is probably why it’s a grind.

-For the most part, I stuck with the same 4 guns throughout the entire game as I never really found a huge difference between them, and around 10 hours in I started skipping the side activities and gunning for the end of the story.
+For the most part, I stuck with the same four guns throughout the entire game, as I never really found a huge difference between them, and around 10 hours in, I started skipping the side activities and gunning for the end of the story.
 While the world is fun to explore and there is a lot to do and complete, it all starts feeling the same after so long.
 The game is nowhere near bad, but just repetitive and requires a lot of patience and dedication to complete, but outside the main story, there’s really no drive to.

 iW9QOUB

-Far Cry is at its best here and the formula has been perfected and I honestly can’t see where else this series can go.
-Open-world first-person shooters are notorious for getting stale quick and unless they have an amazing story and characters, there’s no reason to stick around for too long.
-The Arcade mode may keep you coming back if you really love the shooting in this game, but the main story has so much to offer I rarely dabbled in Arcade mode.
+Far Cry is at its best here, and the formula has been perfected.
+I honestly can’t see where else this series can go.
+Open-world first-person shooters are notorious for getting stale quickly, and unless they have an amazing story and characters, there’s no reason to stick around for too long.
+The arcade mode may keep you coming back if you really love the shooting in this game, but the main story has so much to offer that I rarely dabbled in arcade mode.
 Overall, the game is well worth a purchase, but if you haven’t liked Far Cry in the past, then this game won’t really change your mind.

 custom build